jmkristian/OutpostForSCCo/README.md

 Clone this repository and then use bash to run ./build.sh in your clone.

-### Developing

 Most improvements to the web user interface will be done in [pack-it-forms](https://github.com/jmkristian/pack-it-forms/blob/LAARES/README.md) (not this repository).
-You can experiment by cloning pack-it-forms into your clone of this repository (as a sub-folder).
+You can experiment by replacing the pack-it-forms sub-folder with a clone of the pack-it-forms repository.
 When you're done experimenting, release pack-it-forms and then use the new released version here.
 That is, commit changes to pack-it-forms, push them to GitHub, release pack-it-forms, remove your experimental pack-it-forms sub-folder,